NicholasStern/Dotua/docs/milestone1.md

-The purpose of this library (AutoDiff) is to perform automatic differentation on user defined functions, where the domain and codomain may be single- or mutildimensional.
+The purpose of this library (AutoDiff) is to perform automatic differentation on user defined functions, where the domain and codomain may be single- or multi-dimensional.
 At a high level, AutoDiff will serve as a partial replacement for NumPy in the sense that rather than defining functions using NumPy methods such as *sin* and *cos*, the user will use the AutoDiff methods *sin* and *cos* that perform the same evaluation but also perform additional computation in the form of